Pressure Relief Mattress – Benefits to the NHS

 Areas at the highest risk of developing pressure ulcers include on the patient’s coccyx, heels, hips, and sacrum.
 This condition can also occur on the patient’s elbows, ankles, knees, shoulders, and back of the cranium, however.
 A pressure relief mattress will help to relieve stress on these prominent and bonier parts of the patient’s body.

 What Are Pressure Ulcers?

-A pressure ulcer is damage to the skin caused through prolonged pressure and friction on an area of the body.
+A pressure ulcer is a damage to the skin caused by prolonged pressure and friction on an area of the body.
 These afflicted areas can become extremely painful for the individual in question and can also lead to further complications.
-Serious complications such as bladder distension, sepsis, bone infection, pyarthroses, anaemia, gangrene, urethral fistula and amyloidosis have potential to occur.
-These can lead to life threatening complications, the most common of these being the effects of amyloidosis and kidney failure.
+Serious complications such as bladder distension, sepsis, bone infection, pyarthroses, anaemia, gangrene, urethral fistula, and amyloidosis have potential to occur.
+These can lead to life-threatening complications, the most common of these being the effects of amyloidosis and kidney failure.
 To reduce the risk of infection, GB Foams pressure relief mattress features a welded cover which reduces fluid ingress.

 A method commonly used to reduce the risk of pressure ulcer development is to regularly rotate the patient.
 This can be a tiring and stressful ordeal for those involved.
 Rotation may prove to disturb a resting patient and is likely to cause them discomfort.
 Rotation restricts the way in which a patient can lay in bed; this could lead to a prolonged recovery period.